Skip to Content

 While many parents are looking to this as a reaction to current events, many others have chosen to homeschool for years, for a variety of reasons, and with terrific results.

-Being able to choose the curriculum your child learns is a big benefit to some parents, and it may go without saying that the flexibility it offers is something Homeschoolers value.
+Being able to choose the curriculum your child learns is a big benefit to some parents, and it may go without saying that the flexibility it offers is something homeschoolers value.

 Homeschooling also offers a sense of community, which some might have felt would be lacking when leaving a traditional school setting.
-There are networks of families who collaborate, share best practices, and when conditions permit, enjoy field trips and “recess” play time together.
+There are networks of families who collaborate, share best practices, and when conditions permit, enjoy field trips and “recess” playtime together.

-Resources for Los Angeles Parents who want to Homeschool their Children
+Resources for Los Angeles Parents Who Want to Homeschool Their Children

 How do I start homeschooling in California?
 For those Los Angeles parents who are considering homeschooling their kids, we offer you this guide to the steps you need to take and the resources you’ll need to do it.